A thousand brains: a new theory of intelligence

 Chicago / Turabian - Author Date Citation (style guide)

 Hawkins, Jeff, 1957- and Richard Dawkins.
 2021.
 A Thousand Brains: A New Theory of Intelligence.
-New York, Basic Books.
+Basic Books.

 Chicago / Turabian - Humanities Citation (style guide)

 Hawkins, Jeff, 1957- and Richard Dawkins, A Thousand Brains: A New Theory of Intelligence.
-New York, Basic Books, 2021.
+Basic Books, 2021.

 MLA Citation (style guide)

 Hawkins, Jeff and Richard Dawkins.
 A Thousand Brains: A New Theory of Intelligence.
 First edition.
-New York, Basic Books, 2021.
+Basic Books, 2021.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.